 - Install NVM.

-- Some native modules require node prebuilds files compiling and for that Python and C++ compiler need to be installed on your system:
+- Some native modules require compiling process to be involved and for that Python and C++ compiler need to be installed on the system:

 npm install --global --production windows-build-toolsCLI command.

 GCCare most likely already installed.
 Besides keytar needs